Updated July 11, 2021

 The role of an HOA Property Management company

 Property management companies exist to help HOAs manage their administrative tasks, and to be advisors on expertise that board members may not have.

 Running an HOA is a lot of work

-Depending on the size and type of community, running an HOA can be quite a lot of work.
+Depending on the size and type of community, especially condo associations, can be quite a lot of work.
 The board is there to enforce the rules and deal with homeowners who don’t like the rules.
 HOAs have to manage the association’s budget.
 If the association runs out of funds for the things it needs to pay for, the homeowners will suffer the consequences.
 That is why it is crucial that the HOA effectively collect assessments.
 The board members have a fiduciary responsibility not to mismanage the community’s money.
 Also, an association is responsible for managing vendors for repair and maintenance of all common areas.
 In a condo community with many units, this is a very large task.